Sush1090/ThermoCycleGlides.jl/paper/paper.md

 # Acknowledgement

 We are greatful to Andrés Riedemann for his contributions to Clapeyron.jl which has allowed the present implementations in this package.
+We are also greatful to Maarten Vergote, Vincent Lemort, Arthur Adriaens,and Antoine Laterre.
 <!-- # Example

 ![hp_example](./images/joss_hp_diag.png)